ouermijudicael/UVisBox/docs/source/index.rst

 * **matplotlib:** For plotting and visualization.
 * **scikit-learn:** For machine learning algorithms.
 * **scikit-image:** For image processing.
+* **pyvista:** For 3D visualization and mesh handling.
+* **basemap:** For geographical plotting.
+Just required for examples not needed for core functionality.

-The codebase is organized into modules, each handling a specific aspect of the visualization process:
+The codebase is organized into modules, each handling a specific uncertainty visualization technique.:

 * ``BandDepths``: For calculating band depths.
 * ``Colors``: For color mapping and interpolation.